-Whether you chose to spend your undergrad years exploring the ritual ceremonies of Amazonians, immersing yourself in Chaucer and Langland, or grappling with some insoluble questions existentielles, you can still come to the law via a one-year conversion course known as the Graduate Diploma in Law (GDL).
+No law degree?
+No problem!
+Whether you spent your undergrad years unlocking the secrets of the universe or grappling avec les questions existentielles, you can come to law via the one-year Graduate Diploma in Law .

 NB: The course is also referred to as the CPE (Common Professional Exam) or PgDL (Postgraduate Diploma in Law).